-There are 581 archaeological properties recorded in Rockingham and Strafford Counties, of these properties 102 sites are located below the 20 foot mean sea level and are threatened by climate change and its effects.
+There are 581 archaeological properties recorded in Rockingham and Strafford Counties; of these properties, 102 sites are located below the 20 foot mean sea level and are threatened by climate change and its effects.
 The coast has always been an attractive settlement location and these resources represent the only record of the rich Native American cultures that once lived there.

-The big vulnerability for cultural resources is that we do not know what we have or where it is.
-Many towns rely on the memories of local long-time citizens, volunteers in their historical societies and on heritage commissions.
+Ultimately, the biggest vulnerability of cultural and historic resources is our limited knowledge of what cultural and historic resources exist and where they are located throughout the coastal region.
+Many towns rely on the memories of local long-time citizens, volunteers in their historical societies, and heritage commissions.
 These are valuable sources of information, but not easily accessible to emergency planners, creators of hazard mitigation plans, or emergency responders, and the data aren't available in digital or mapped formats.
-The NHDHR has been collecting information on historic resources for over 40 years, but as budgets have not kept up with the pace of technology, the majority of our information is not available in digital or mapped format.
-The NHDHR is currently working on GIS maps and digitization of records for six of the ten New Hampshire counties with funding from a National Park Service grant from Superstorm Sandy.
-The counties not covered by this project are Hillsborough, Merrimack, Cheshire, and Strafford, which means four of the communities covered by the Commission are not included in this project.
-Additionally, more survey is needed to see where areas that have high potential for archaeological sites and/or historic buildings and structures may also be at high risk from natural disasters.
-The work done on community hazard mitigation plans and master plans that include chapters on cultural resources may be helpful in allowing communities to target high risk/high potential areas for future survey.
+The DHR has been collecting information on historic resources for over 40 years, but as budgets have not kept up with the pace of technology, most information is not available in digital or mapped format.
+The DHR is currently working on GIS maps and digitization of records for six of the ten New Hampshire counties with funding from a National Park Service grant.
+Strafford County, which includes four of the coastal zone municipalities, is among the counties not covered by this project.

+Additionally, more survey is needed to understand where areas that have high potential for archaeological sites and/or historic buildings and structures may also be at high risk from natural disasters.
+Community hazard mitigation plans and master plans that include chapters on cultural resources may be helpful in allowing communities to target high risk/high potential areas for future survey.
 Funding is needed to allow communities to both gather and analyze this material so that mitigation and adaptation plans can be discussed for at-risk resources.
+Human response to climate change through adaptation and defense may also affect cultural resources if communities are unaware of their resources and their resource location.
+Including cultural resources in planning will be the best way to mitigate unintended damage during clean up or adaptation projects.